Revealed: The 'eye-watering' amount the Govt's spending on contractors and who's reaping the benefits - NZ Herald

-The Government spent close to a billion dollars on contractors and consultants in the last financial year.
+The Government spent close to a billion dollars on contractors and consultants in the past financial year.

 A Newstalk ZB investigation can reveal that although this figure is down from the previous year, at $939 million it's still tens of millions of dollars higher than it was in 2017.

-Close to 50 official information act (OIA) requests reveal hundreds of millions of dollars has been spent on recruitment in the Public Sector.
+Close to 50 official information act (OIA) requests reveal hundreds of millions of dollars have been spent on recruitment in the Public Sector.

 Read More